CuBoulder/changelog/README.md

 # changelog

-Repo for trying out changelog processes
+Repo for trying out changelog processes README DIFF.

 We want to create changelogs for our projects to make it easier to follow along with what is happening.